 Loom

-Long after the end of the Second Shadow, when dragons ruled the twilight sky and the stars were bright and numerous, came the age of the great guilds.
-Blacksmiths and blacksmiths.
+Long after the end of the Second Shadow, when dragons ruled the twilight skies and the stars were bright and numerous, came the age of the Great Guilds.
+Smiths.
 Shepherds.
 Clerics.
-Each dedicated to the absolute control of secret knowledge.
-Another such guild was the weavers.
-Over the centuries, their craft surpassed the limits of physical fabric until they wove the very fabric of reality.
-Now a strange force has caused the weavers to fade into oblivion, leaving behind a boy weaver to unravel the mystery.
-Help young Bobbin save his guild ... and you could save the universe from unspeakable disaster.
+Each devoted themselves to absolute mastery of secret knowledge.
+Another such guild was the Weavers.
+Over the centuries, their craft transcended the boundaries of physical fabric until they wove the fabric of reality itself.
+Now, a strange power has caused the Weavers to fall into oblivion, leaving only a single Weaver boy behind to unravel the mystery.
+Help young Bobbin save his guild...and in doing so, perhaps save the universe from unspeakable disaster.

 Story

-Prologue The events of the game are preceded by a 30-minute radio play.
-It is stated that the age of the great guilds arose when people once again tried to gain dominion over nature.
-The world of "Loom" is not defined in relation to ours, but many assume that it takes place on Earth in the distant future, since the game is set in the year 8021.
-People have banded together into city-states to practice a common craft "dedicated to the absolute control of knowledge and held together by strict traditions of pride and fear."
-The humble guild of weavers established themselves as masters of the fabric, though they eventually transcended the boundaries of the fabric and began to "weave subtle patterns of influence into the very fabric of reality."
-They were persecuted for this "witchcraft" and acquired an island far off the coast of the mainland, which they named Loom, after the great loom that was the symbol of their guild.
-Lady Cygna Threadbare is introduced as a grieving mother who implores the elders of the weavers' guild to use the power of the Loom to end the weavers' suffering.
-Their numbers are declining and their seeds are barren.
-The elders Atropos, Clothos and Lachesis, named after the three figures of fate in Greek mythology, reprimand Cygna and tell her that it is not her job to play gods.
-Despite their warnings, Cygna secretly takes control of the loom and puts in a gray thread.
-She accidentally pulls a (unanticipated) child out of the loom, incurring the wrath of the elders.
-She hands the child over to Dame Hetchel, the old servant, and accepts her fate.
-The elders cast the design "Transcendence" on her, which transforms her into a swan and banishes her from the pattern (the name Cygna is the feminine form of swan in Latin).
-Hetchel names the child Bobbin and raises her as her own.
-Bobbin grows up ostracized from the rest of the guild.
-The elders realize that the presence of his gray thread has thrown the pattern into chaos, and the loom foresees the pattern unraveling.
-For these reasons, the elders forbid him to learn the ways of the guild until a decision can be made on Bobbin's seventeenth birthday ("until he comes of age in seventeen years," as the game's audio play states).
-Hetchel, however, defies his elders and secretly teaches him some basics of weaving.
+Prologue The events of the game are preceded by a 30-minute audio drama.
+It explains that the Age of the Great Guilds began when humans once again attempted to gain dominion over nature.
+The world of “Loom” is not defined in relation to our own world, yet many assume it takes place on Earth in the distant future, as the game is set in the year 8021.
+Humans banded together into city-states centered around a shared craft, “dedicated to the absolute control of knowledge and held together by strict traditions of pride and fear.”
+The humble guild of weavers established itself as masters of the art of weaving, but eventually they crossed the boundaries of fabric and began to weave “subtle patterns of influence into the fabric of reality itself.”
+They were persecuted for these acts of “witchcraft” and acquired an island far off the mainland coast, which they named Loom, after the great loom that was the symbol of their guild.
+Lady Cygna Threadbare is introduced as a grieving mother who pleads with the elders of the Weavers’ Guild to use the power of the loom to end the weavers’ suffering.
+Their numbers are dwindling, and their seed is barren.
+The elders Atropos, Clothos, and Lachesis—named after the three Fates of Greek mythology—rebuke Cygna and tell her that it is not her place to play God.
+Despite their warnings, Cygna secretly takes control of the loom and threads a gray thread into it.
+She accidentally pulls an (unforeseen) child from the loom, thereby incurring the wrath of the elders.
+She hands the child over to Lady Hetchel, the old servant, and accepts her fate.
+The Elders cast the “Transcendence” spell upon her, transforming her into a swan and banishing her from the Pattern (the name Cygna is the feminine form of swan in Latin).
+Hetchel names the child Bobbin and cares for him as her own.
+Bobbin grows up isolated from the rest of the Guild.
+The Elders determine that the presence of his gray thread has thrown the Pattern into chaos, and the Loom foresees the complete dissolution of the Pattern.
+For these reasons, the Elders forbid him from learning the arts of the Guild until a decision can be made on Bobbin’s seventeenth birthday (“until he comes of age in seventeen years,” as described in the game’s audio drama).
+Hetchel, however, defies the Elders and secretly teaches him a few basics of weaving.
 This is where the game begins.
-Storyline On his birthday, Bobbin is summoned by the elders to determine his fate.
-He arrives at the Refuge in time to witness the Elders punish Hetchel for raising Bobbin with the "transcendence" design, but Hetchel turns back into a swan's egg, which confuses and frightens the Elders.
-As they ponder this turn of events, a swan comes down from the sky and crashes through a window of the sanctuary.
-She casts the "transcendence" spell on the elders and the rest of the villagers, transforming all the weavers except Bobbin into swans who disappear through a crack in the sky.
-Bobbin, left all alone, finds the distaff of Elder Atropos and uses it to free Hetchel from her egg.
-Hetchel, now a fledgling, tells Bobbin that the swan that visits him every year on his birthday has come to save the weavers from the Third Shadow that will cover the world.
-Bobbin then sets out to find the herd.
-On his way, he meets other guilds and has some adventures.
-Eventually he meets a cleric, Bishop Mandible, who is after the glassmakers' scrying orb, the blacksmiths' swords, and the shepherds' products.
-Mandible claims the Weaver's distaff to rule the world with an army of undead to fulfill the prophecies.
-Playing the design of the "opening" in a nearby graveyard, he tears apart the fabric of the universe and allows a being called "Chaos" to enter.
-Chaos kills Mandible and summons an army of undead to destroy Earth.
-Bobbin retrieves the dead bishop's distaff and heals many of the cracks in the pattern.
-In the process, he helps many of his former acquaintances who were injured or killed by Chaos' army.
-Finally, he fights Chaos, who is striving to take control of the great loom on his home island.
-The battle ends with Chaos killing his stepmother with the design of the Unmaking.
-However, it is implied that it is still possible to save Hetchel, as "one feather is still intact."
-Bobbin then destroys the large loom with the same design.
-He is joined by his mother and the other weavers and learns that one half of the world is ruled by Chaos, while the weavers remain in the other half and in time will gain enough power to challenge Chaos again.
-Bobbin casts "transcendence" on himself, and with the help of his mother and the other villagers in their swan forms, he flies off and carries the wave across the world.
-His friends watch as the flock of swans flies away; it remains unclear whether Bobbin left them in the realm of chaos or saved them.
+Plot On his birthday, Bobbin is summoned by the Elders to decide his fate.
+He arrives at the sanctuary just in time to witness the elders punishing Hetchel with the “Transcendence” spell for teaching Bobbin, but Hetchel transforms into a swan’s egg, which confuses and frightens the elders.
+As they ponder this turn of events, a swan descends from the sky and crashes through a window of the sanctuary.
+She casts the “Transcendence” potion on the Elders and the rest of the villagers, transforming all the weavers except Bobbin into swans, who fly away through a tear in the sky.
+Bobbin, left all alone, finds Elder Atropos’s spinning wheel and uses it to free Hetchel from her egg.
+Hetchel, now a swanling, tells Bobbin that the swan who visits him every year on his birthday had come to save the weavers from the Third Shadow, which is about to engulf the world.
+Bobbin then sets out in search of the flock.
+Along the way, he encounters other guilds and experiences numerous adventures.
+Eventually, he meets a cleric, Bishop Mandible, who is after the glassmakers’ crystal ball, the blacksmiths’ swords, and the shepherds’ wares.
+Mandible claims the Weavers’ spinning wheel for himself in order to rule the world with an army of undead and thus fulfill the prophecies.
+By playing the "Opening" score in a nearby cemetery, he tears the fabric of the universe and lets a being named "Chaos" in.
+Chaos kills Mandible and summons an army of undead to destroy the Earth.
+Bobbin retrieves the spinning wheel from the dead bishop and heals many of the tears in the pattern, helping many of his former acquaintances who were injured or killed by Chaos’s army.
+Eventually, he battles Chaos, who seeks to gain control of the great loom on his home island.
+The battle ends when Chaos kills his stepmother with the “Unmaking” pattern.
+However, it is implied that it is still possible to save Hetchel, as “one thread has remained intact.”
+Bobbin then destroys the Great Loom with the same pattern.
+His mother and the other weavers join him, and he is told that one half of the world will be ruled by Chaos, while the weavers remain in the other half, and that in time they may gain enough power to challenge Chaos once more.
+Bobbin casts “Transcendence” on himself and flies away with the help of his mother and the other villagers in their swan forms, carrying the wave across the world.
+His friends watch the flock of swans fly away; it remains unclear whether Bobbin left them behind in the realm of Chaos or saved them.